chadpalmer2/statements-generator/README.md

 # Statements Generator

-A simple webpage that converts a CSV file into pdf statements
+A simple webpage that converts a CSV file into pdf statements.